Helping Others & Selfishness (Is It Good to Help Others?)

 Because people need scapegoats to fulfill their agendas, satisfy their vested interests, and achieve their own ambitions.

-Now, I know that embracing selfishness goes against traditional values.
-But the fact is that your world exists because of you.
+Now, I know embracing selfishness goes against traditional values.
+But just think for a moment: the fact is that your world exists because of you.
 The day you cease to exist, your world ceases to exist, too.
 Therefore, you are the most important person in your life.
 So, take good, and I mean, very good care of yourself.

 Helping Others and Being Selfish